italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     * - **credential_hash_alg**
       - It MUST contain the Algorithm used for hashing the Digital Credential.
 The value SHOULD be set to `S256`.
       - `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.
+    * - **credential_type**
+      - Type of credential (e.g., Personal Identification Data, European Disability Card, European Health Insurance Card, Driver's License, etc.)
+      -
+    * - **user_identifier**
+      - 	Identifier used to avoid direct linking between the credential hash and the owner.
+      -
+    * - **document_id**
+      - 	Unique identifier of the document to which the attestation refers.
+      -

 Status Attestation
 ------------------